Harmeet2504/Python-fundamentals/README.md

 This repo is a note to self for learning purpose to develop best practices in python coding.

-Contents:
+### Contents:
-Functions
+1. Functions
-Good practice in python coding
+2. Good practice in python coding

-To run locally:
-Clone the repo and navigate to your notebok of interest.

-Insallations:
+### Insallations:
 Jupyter notebook
 Python

+### To run locally:
+Clone the repo and navigate to your notebok of interest.